How to travel sustainably

 “We offset our carbon emissions by purchasing carbon credits associated with a range of renewable energy projects.
 We have identified six key international projects that we will purchase carbon credits with from 2018-2020”

-There are many brands out there that help you calculate the amount of carbon that you have emitted and then give you the opportunity to make up for them.
+There are many brands out there that help calculate the amount of carbon that you have emitted and then give you the opportunity to make up for them.
 This could be in the form of investing in environmental projects, research for renewable energy or small acts that you can do in your everyday life.

 Going on adventures and soaking in the world’s beauty shouldn’t be at the detriment of our planet.
 Travelling reinforces that; it fosters my belief that our natural resources NEED to be preserved so that future generations can gaze with similar wonder on the same pastures and landscapes.